puneeth579/jsonsrv/README.md

 ```

-**Conditional cacheable response**: Whenever response is marked as conditionally cacheable, and regardless of the received etag, the following headers are returned:
+**Conditional cacheable response**: Whenever the response is marked as conditionally cacheable, and regardless of the received etag, the following headers are returned:
 ```
 Expires:Thu, 01 Jan 1970 00:00:00 GMT
 Cache-Control: private, must-revalidate